frameDoubt/project-caduceus/README.md

 ```
 npm run start
 ```
-  This should create a file `game.js`
+  This will create a file `game.js`

 3. Enter following in root folder to serve the development environment.
 ```
 python3 -m http.server
 ```
+4. Running development environment enter `localhost:8000' into browser address bar.